michelruizfuentes/-SDS192-PS7/README.md

 sociologist used to illustrate the experiences of Black Americans from the 1790-1870.
-Ever since I discovered the  contributions of DuBois and his team to the data visualization world, I have been eager to explore the intersection of data science and social science to uplift agenda focused on social good.
+Ever since I discovered the  contributions of DuBois and his team to the data visualization world, I have been eager to explore the intersection of data science and social science to uplift agendas focused on social good.
 In Problem Set 07, I will pursue this interest by engaging in the \#DuBoisChallenge.